ML Research Engineer Jobs in USA with Visa Sponsorship

 Do ML Research Engineer roles qualify as H-1B specialty occupations?

 Yes.
 ML Research Engineering consistently qualifies as a specialty occupation because the role requires at minimum a bachelor's degree in a specific technical field, such as computer science, statistics, or electrical engineering.
-Employers at AI labs and major tech companies have a strong track record of approved H-1B petitions for this title, and the position's theoretical depth reinforces the specialty occupation argument.
+Employers at AI labs and major tech companies have a strong track record of approved H-1B visa petitions for this title, and the position's theoretical depth reinforces the specialty occupation argument.

 Is a PhD required to get H-1B sponsorship as an ML Research Engineer?